I-am-PUID-0/DUMB_docs/docs/services/cli-debrid.md

 ## 🚀 Zilean Built-in!

-With [Zilean](./zilean.md) enabled in DMB, you can also leverage it with CLI Debrid
+With [Zilean](./zilean.md) enabled in DUMB, you can also leverage it with CLI Debrid

 ![Add A Scraper](../assets/images/cli_debrid/clid_add_a_scraper_zilean.png)